Kostassoid/materialist/README.md

 Key | Description | Example
 ----|-------------|--------
 factory.class | Factory class for target adapter.
-Currently only MongoDb is supported. | com.kostassoid.materialist.MongoDbTargetFactory mongodb.connection | Connection string | mongodb://localhost:27017
+Currently only MongoDb is supported. | com.kostassoid.materialist.MongoDbTargetFactory batch.size | Max # of messages in one batch | 1000
+mongodb.connection | Connection string | mongodb://localhost:27017
 mongodb.database | Database name | materialist

 ## Rebuilding views

-When groupings settings have been changed, it is most likely that the views have to be rebuilt from scratch.
+When routes have been changed, it is most likely that the views have to be rebuilt from scratch.
 To do this, simply remove collections from MongoDb and current offsets from ZooKeeper (using correct Zk host and Kafka group.id):

-`zkCli.sh -server localhost:2181 rmr /kafka/consumers/materialist`
+`zkCli.sh -server localhost:2181 rmr /kafka/consumers/materialist-$topic`

 ## Limitations

 - Both key and value must be UTF-8 strings (no null keys obviously).
-- Kafka consumer currently uses single thread.
-In fact, the whole processing is done in single thread, except for the Kafka/MongoDb drivers.
+- Kafka consumer currently uses single thread per topic.
 - no metrics reporting yet
 - no key names conflict (same keys from different partitions) resolution yet